blocknetdx/api-docs/source/includes/_xbridge.md

   "granularity": 60
 }
 ```
 This call is used to retrieve the OHLCV data by a trade pair within a specified time range.
-It can return the history for any [compatible asset](https://docs.blocknet.co/protocol/xbridge/compatibility/#supported-digital-assets) since all trade history is stored on-chain.
+It can return the order history for any [compatible asset](https://docs.blocknet.co/protocol/xbridge/compatibility/#supported-digital-assets) since all trade history is stored on-chain.

 ### Request Parameters